terra-money/validator-profiles/validators/terravaloper10wjawj769nptj9pp6ha65lsd033p83kcsy8cru/README.md

 # LUX Blockchain Validators

 Stake with a highly secure and reliable validator.
-Operated by Maned Owl Events, LLC.
+Operated by LUX Payband.

 ## Why choose LUX Blockchain Validators for delegation?